 Kritavarma is considered by Bhishma to be one of the atirathas, and he brings one akshauhini of troops to fight for the Kauravas.
 Satyaki brings exactly the same number of his soldiers to fight alongside the Pandavas.

-Kunti is the son of King Shurasena who rules the kingdom of the same name.
+Kunti is the daughter of King Shurasena who rules the kingdom of the same name.
 Her birth name is Pritha.
 She is given for fostering at the house of King Kuntibhoja of Kunti.
 The princess takes on the name of Kunti shortly thereafter.